Building a Local Business

 - Get Courageous and Then Cold Call or Walk In – I would modify this advice.
 Instead of cold calling, use on-line tools to connect with someone in the company.
 Get an introduction through LinkedIn, or reach out and put a comment on their company fan page.
 Then it is a warm call, not a cold one.

 - Optimize Your Website for Google Local – After his reminder, I went back and took another look at our page.
 It turns out we could have been promoting our business in multiple categories, and we weren’t taking advantage of all of them.
 Are you?
+In its infancy in 2011, the suite of products Google offers to small local businesses is a central part of our local marketing today.
+We post content twice a week on our Google My Business page, routinely request referrals and even upload a video or two.
+The result is a steady stream of traffic from Google to our contact page.

 - Offer a Referral Commission to Local Business Owners – I have always had mixed feelings on this whole idea of paying for referrals.
 As a Rainmaker, I built a business based on routinely giving them without asking for anything in exchange.
 I still don’t ask for fees, but I have developed a payment program.
 The results are several large projects I am not sure I would have gotten introduced to without the referral.